 PRP and Hair Transplants

-If I was undergoing a hair transplant procedure today, I would seriously consider the addition of PRP to the procedure even if the benefits are not always guaranteed.
+If I was undergoing a hair transplant procedure today, I would seriously consider the addition of PRP to the procedure.
+Even if the benefits are not always guaranteed.
 An increasing number of hair transplant surgeons are adding PRP to the procedure in the belief that the growth factors improve yields and donor area healing.
-Some are certain about the benefits, but it remains to be seen if this is just a revenue making scheme or a scientifically sound add-on.
+Some are certain about the benefits.
+It remains to be seen if this is just a revenue making scheme or a scientifically sound add-on.

 The cost of PRP for hair loss varies drastically.
 In the US, the lowest price that I have read about is $500 per treatment.
-The highest has been $2,500 per visit, which seems ridiculous since most people will require a few sessions for optimal results.
-On the realself website, the average price of treatment per patient feedback is currently $1,700.
+The highest has been $2,500 per visit.
+The latter is ridiculous, since most people will require a few sessions for optimal results.
+And the results will often not last for more than a year.